sonbachmi/NgAnonymize/README.md

 - **Randomize** (default) replaces each character with a random value.
 This is not trivial, as care must be made to preserve similar characteristics: letter by letter only, keeping the same case, and number by number only.
 A special case is for phone numbers, where the first portion of the data (the country code) should be preserved.

 - **Shuffle** randomly swaps positions of all characters.
-The same restrictions above also apply, regarding preserving characteristics and phone codes.
-This represents the most fidelity for the anonymized data as it preserves the set of data characters.
+In addition to the same restrictions above, care must be taken to preserve the pattern of the data, such as to make sure at a certain position, a letter is always replaced by a letter, and likewise for numbers and symbols.
+This represents the best fidelity for the anonymized data as it preserves the set of data characters.

 - **First** reveals only the first few characters, masking the rest.
 Suitable for postal addresses.